“When you kill time, remember that it has no resurrection.”

 “The fear of God is the beginning of wisdom, and the knowledge of the Holy One is insight and understanding”— (Prov 9:10).

 When we obey God in seemingly little things, we build capacity to hear and obey Him in bigger issues.
 Each act of obedience is a building block to obey another time.
 When we disregard God’s gentle proddings, we numb ourselves the ability to hear God clearly.
 It’s like one who lifts a heavy-weights.
 As often as you lift, the better equipped you are to carry a heavier weight.

-It sometimes feels overwhelming to realize the things we may not be doing right.
-Instead of panicking, we want to take a look at our behavioural patterns.
-For instance, if we notice that we accomplish very little daily, we may want to take a look at the activities we take on during the course of a day.
+I sometimes feel overwhelmed by how many things that needs to be updated in my life.
+Over time though, I have come to realize that instead of going the panic route, I’d be better if I tackled one issue at a time starting from its trigger ( source) and locating the associated behavioral patterns.
+For instance, if we noticed that we accomplish very little each day, we may want to take a look at the activities we take on during the course of a day.
 Like John’s story above, how do our daily activities add value to our lives?

 1.God’s wisdom helps us see beyond now and helps us do what we need to do.

-4. Our obedience to God determines how much we can endure which in turn determines how far we are able to go.
+4. Our obedience to God determines how much pressure we’ll be able to bear up and this in turn, determines how far in life we’ll able to go.

-5. Strength to change our apathetic ways grows as we study, meditate and pray in the area of challenge.
+5. The strength to change our apathetic ways grow as we study, meditate and pray in the area of challenge.